frison/100hellos/.github/bin/overview-template.md

 ## Modifying it

-Try it from the [Github](https://github.com/frison/100hellos/tree/main/README.md), or fork it and make it your own!
+[Check out the README.md](https://github.com/frison/100hellos/tree/main/README.md), or [fork it](https://github.com/frison/100hellos/fork) and make it your own!

 **or**